 3-2 Program in City and Regional Planning

 This arrangement with the Department of City and Regional Planning at the University of Pennsylvania allows a student to earn an A.B. degree with a major in the growth and structure of cities at Bryn Mawr and a degree of Master of City Planning at the University of Pennsylvania in five years.
-While at Bryn Mawr the student must complete the College Seminars, quantitative, foreign-language and divisional requirements and the basis of a major in growth and structure of cities.
+While at Bryn Mawr the student must complete the college seminars, quantitative, foreign-language and divisional requirements and the basis of a major in growth and structure of cities.
 The student applies to the M.C.P. program at Penn in her sophomore or junior year.
+GRE scores will be required for the application.
 No courses taken prior to official acceptance into the M.C.P. program may be counted toward the master's degree, and no more than eight courses may be double-counted toward both the A.B. and the M.C.P. after acceptance.
-For further information students should consult Carola Hein early in their sophomore year.
+For further information students should consult the Program director early in their sophomore year.

 Combined Master's and Teacher Certification Programs at the University of Pennsylvania, Graduate School of Education (GSE)